Sander Puri: Waterford

 In January 2017, Puri signed for League of Ireland First Division club Waterford.
 He made his debut in a 1–0 defeat to Athlone Town on 24 February 2017.
 A lengthy injury absence prevented Puri being involved with Waterford from March to July 2017.
 Despite returning to training in July it was only on 18 August Puri made a return for Waterford as he appeared as an unused substitute in the teams crucial 1–0 win over UCD.
 The Estonian international finally made his long-awaited return for Waterford in the 1–1 draw against Shelbourne on 1 September and he nearly scored a late winner on two occasions, his first effort struck the post and then he was only inches away from tapping home from close range but his outstretched leg couldn't convert.
 His impressive cameo earned him a start for the game against Wexford on 15 September, he assisted Mark O'Sullivan for his second goal in that game, Waterford beat Wexford 3–0.
 That win coupled with Cobh Ramblers 3–0 defeat to Cabinteely crowned Waterford as league champions with two games to spare.

 Puri signed a new one-year contract with Waterford for the 2018 season as the club entered the League of Ireland Premier Division.
 Puri scored his first goal for Waterford in their 1–0 win over Bohemians.

 Nõmme Kalju

 In February 2019 Puri returned to Nõmme Kalju, signing a two-year contract.

 TJK Legion

 On 7 February 2021, Puri signed a contract with TJK Legion.
 Puri made his debut for the new club in a 3–4 Loss against FCI Levadia Tallinn.

+Tartu Tammeka

+Puri signed for Tartu Tammeka in 2022..

+Retirement

+Puri announced on Instagram that he would retire at the end of the 2023 Meistriliiga season.